freefestivalsculturefamily-friendlyoutdoor

 Semana Santa (Holy Week) in Málaga is the most spectacular week of the year.

-From March 29 to April 5, 2026, over 40 processions wind through the historic center, carrying ornate religious floats weighing up to 5,000kg through streets lined with millions of spectators.
+From March 29 to April 5, 2026, over 40 processions wind through the historic centre, carrying ornate religious floats weighing up to 5,000kg through streets lined with millions of spectators.

 This isn't quiet contemplation.
 It's raw, passionate, and unmissably Andalusian, with crowds cheering, flowers flying, and on Holy Thursday, the Spanish Legion marching through the city singing their legendary anthem "El Novio de la Muerte" (The Bridegroom of Death).